Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

 Efforts by the Japan Pharmaceutical Manufacturers Association (JPMA) against drug resistance (AMR)

-Yusuke Ariyoshi, Leader, Infectious Disease Group, Global Health Subcommittee, International Committee, Pharmaceutical Manufacturers Association of Japan (PALMA)
+Yusuke Ariyoshi, Leader, Infectious Diseases Group, Global Health Subcommittee, International Affairs Committee, JPMA

-In this lecture, the current status of AMR, the efforts of the Pharmaceutical Manufacturers Association of Japan (PMAJ) in AMR, and the proposals made by the PMAJ and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) to the G7 Hiroshima Summit of the pharmaceutical industry were introduced.
+In this lecture, he introduced the current status of AMR, the JPMA's efforts in AMR, and the recommendations made by the JPMA and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) to the G7 Hiroshima Summit of the pharmaceutical industry.
 It is estimated that 10 million people worldwide will die from AMR in 2050 if no action is taken now.
 Despite the fact that many countries have established and implemented action plans to combat AMR, unfortunately, the progression of the disease has not been curbed, with approximately 1.27 million people dying from AMR in 2019.
 In Japan, it was introduced that about 8,000 people were estimated to have died in 2017 from bacteremia caused by methicillin-resistant Staphylococcus aureus (MRSA) and fluoroquinolone-resistant E. coli, and that AMR is a problem in many medical departments.

-On the other hand, he introduced a survey conducted by the Pharmaceutical Manufacturers Association of Japan (PMAJ) on the public's awareness of the development of new antimicrobial agents to combat drug resistance, which showed that the awareness of AMR is low.
+On the other hand, he introduced the JPMA's "Survey on Public Awareness of the Development of New Antimicrobial Agents to Combat Drug Resistance," which showed that the awareness of AMR is low.

-He then introduced the AMR efforts of the Pharmaceutical Manufacturers Association of Japan ( Figure 8 ).
+He then introduced JPMA's AMR efforts ( Fig. 8 ).
 Currently, industry, academia, and government are working together on AMR countermeasures, with the two key concepts being "efforts for proper use to prevent the increase of resistant bacteria" and "the need to develop drugs that can deal with new resistant bacteria.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) has continued awareness-raising activities through posters, flyers, videos, events and websites since 2017, and in 2021, in light of the importance of providing information to the media, it was introduced that a media forum will be held and an awareness survey initiated to identify issues and changes in these issues.
+JPMA has continued awareness-raising activities through posters, flyers, videos, events and websites since 2017, and in 2021, in light of the importance of providing information to the media, it was introduced that a media forum will be held and an awareness survey has been launched to identify issues and changes in this area.

 The pharmaceutical industry's recommendations for the G7 Hiroshima Summit consist of achieving sustainable UHC (Universal Health Coverage)*1, preparing for the next pandemic, and addressing AMR.
 In particular, for addressing AMR, the importance of promoting research and development, including pull-type incentives, improving access, including in low- and middle-income countries, and surveillance efforts was introduced ( Figure 9 ).